mireo/can-utils/dbc/README.md

 }
 ```

+It can either be declared as a friend method of `your_class`, or as a free inline function inside the `can` namespace.

 ## Customization Example

 The following example shows how to create a custom class that stores the names of signals for each message id using the parsed DBC data.